Islam in England: Conflicts

 Social disturbance began in the Muslim community in England in 1988 with the publication of the satirical novel The Satanic Verses in London.
 Ayatollah Khomeini condemned the book with a fatwa in 1989.
-The Satanic Verses controversy led to Muslim men first in Bolton and then in Bradford organised book-burnings.
+The Satanic Verses controversy led to Muslim men first in Bolton and then in Bradford organising book-burnings.

 The 7 July 2005 London bombings were a series of coordinated blasts that hit the public transport system during the morning rush hour, killing 52 people and also the four bombers.
 The latter were British Muslims, three of Pakistani and one of Jamaican heritage.
 They were apparently motivated by Britain's involvement in the Iraq War and other conflicts.
 In response, Dr. Afifi al-Akiti, the KFAS Fellow in Islamic Studies at the Oxford Centre for Islamic Studies, and the Islamic Centre Lecturer in Islamic Studies in the Faculty of Theology – University of Oxford, wrote an internationally acclaimed Fatwa against terrorism titled "Defending the Transgressed by Censuring the Reckless against the Killing of Civilians".

 In May 2013, British soldier Lee Rigby was publicly killed in Woolwich, London.
 Two converts to Islam of Nigerian heritage were found guilty of the murder, one of them having claimed to be a soldier of Allah as his unsuccessful legal defence.

 In 2017, there were four terrorist attacks: the Westminster attack, the Manchester Arena bombing, the 2017 London Bridge attack and the Parsons Green train bombing.

 On 20 June 2020, Khairi Saadallah carried out the 2020 Reading stabbings in Forbury Gardens, Reading, England, killing three men and injuring three others in a knife attack that police and the courts classified as an act of Islamist terrorism.